 It’s not very pleasant to have someone dampening your enthusiasm and telling you to be careful and control your spending but here is a word of caution; many Nigerian families will still be paying for their Christmas indulgencies well into 2012.
 There is still time to get your finances in some kind of order before the festivities start.
 Don’t wait until the last minute.

-by Mrs Nimi Akinkugbe, Introducing our Lagosmums money management and financial specialist.
+by Mrs Nimi Akinkugbe, LagosMums money management and financial specialist.